tweag/nickel/doc/manual/syntax.md

 Lines 4 to 8 define a symbolic string.
 Values `inputs.gcc`, `inputs.hello`, etc.
 aren't actually strings, but arbitrary records.
-For concrete use-cases, some tools require manipulating values are not yet known at the time of evaluation (e.g. Terraform's computed values) or to perform additional dependency tracking ([Nix string context][nix-string-context]).
+For concrete use-cases, some tools require manipulating values that are not yet known at the time of evaluation (e.g. Terraform's computed values) or to perform additional dependency tracking ([Nix string context][nix-string-context]).